Blood Type

 agglutination indicates blood type O, because there are no antigens present to react.

-Blood type determines transfusibility of whole blood between persons, as indicated in the table above.
-A person may receive blood safely only from someone with the same blood type, or Type O, because the latter lack antigens.
+Blood type determines success of transfusion of whole blood between persons, as indicated in the table above.
+A person may receive blood safely only from someone with the same blood type, or from Type O, because the latter lack antigens.
 Thus, Type O persons are "Universal Donors" [hence the common order in medical dramas, "Hang two units of Type O, stat!"].
 Type AB persons are "Universal Recipients", because they lack antibodies.
 Although the conditions for transfusion to a Type O person are the most restrictive, because Type O is the most common blood type in most western populations, banked blood and donors are readily available or recruitable during emergencies.
 Type B is more common in Asian populations.
 Although Type AB is the rarest blood type, such persons may receive blood from any source.

-© 2024 by Steven M Carr
+© 2025 by Steven M Carr